 - Acne and skin: Mango pulp when rubbed on the face help cure acne and soothes the skin.
 It promotes great complexion and hence is a vital ingredient in many cosmetic products and creams.

 - Rich in Vitamin E – Mangoes contain vitamin E that regulates sex hormones and boosts sex drive.

-Boosts memory and concentration: mangos are Excellent for children.
+- Boosts Memory & Concentration: Mangoes are Excellent for children.
 Serve during breakfast or while they are studying for exams, as mango has the ability to boost concentration levels and memory.

 - Gain Weight: Mangoes blended with whole milk and dates help put on weight

 For those watching their weight, indulge in a mango a day, if it’s a large mango, share it.
 If you have two mangoes in a day (Key is to be moderate), then have other low sugar fruits like banana, berries, oranges, on that day and eat fibre foods.